Search

 * Example: Searching for <mark style="color:red;">`men`</mark> will match <mark style="color:red;">`men`</mark> but not <mark style="color:red;">`mentioned`</mark>.

-* **Regex:** Allows users to search using regular expressions for advanced pattern matching.
+* **Regex:** Search using regular expressions for advanced pattern matching.

 * Example: Searching for <mark style="color:red;">`men*`</mark> will match words starting with <mark style="color:red;">`men`</mark>, such as <mark style="color:red;">`mentioned`</mark>.

-The search operates at the **span and/or** **label level**, evaluating each labeled span or label instance individually based on the defined search criteria.
+The search checks each span or label individually based on the search criteria you enter.

-In the reviewer mode, search results include not only **reviewed labels** (accepted and consensus), but also **conflicted** and **rejected** labels.
+In reviewer mode, search results include reviewed labels (accepted and consensus), conflicted labels, and rejected labels.

-To enhance readability, users can enable **Show only matching lines in the text viewer** from the three-dot menu in the top-right corner of the extension.
-Since the search operates at the span or label level, this option hides lines that do not contain any spans or labels from the search results, allowing users to focus only on relevant content in the text viewer.
+To make search results easier to review, enable **Show only matching lines in the text viewer** from the three-dot menu in the top-right corner of the extension.
+This option hides lines that do not contain matching spans or labels, allowing you to focus only on relevant content.

 ### Advanced search